ahmedabdelsalam22/ahmedabdelsalam22/README.md

 • Experience with Bloc and Provider StateManagment

-- Experience with SQL Database
+• Experience with MS SQl Server

 • Revise, update, refactor and debug code, legacy code.